When will hairdressers and beauty salons reopen?

 When can hairdressers return to work?

-If you’re a hairdresser, it’s the news you’ve been waiting for: you can officially see clients again from 4 July.
+If you’re a hairdresser in England, it’s the news you’ve been waiting for: you can officially see clients again from 4 July.

 And no matter how you work as a hairdresser, you have the green light to reopen.
-Posting on The British Beauty Council’s Facebook page, CEO Millie Kendall wrote, “If you perform hair services whether in a salon, garden, hotel, studio, film or TV set, your home or someone else's home or a salon you are fine to return to work from July 4th.
-No other services are permitted.”
+Posting on The British Beauty Council’s Facebook page, CEO Millie Kendall wrote, “If you perform hair services whether in a salon, garden, hotel, studio, film or TV set, your home or someone else's home or a salon you are fine to return to work from July 4th.”

 What are the government guidelines for reopening?

-The Department for Business, Energy and Industrial Strategy (BEIS) has published official guidance for close contact workers to help your hairdressing business reopen safely.
+The Department for Business, Energy and Industrial Strategy (BEIS) has published official guidance for close contact workers to help your hairdressing and beauty businesses reopen safely.